Fujifilm X-T100 vs Sigma fp

 It is notable that the X-T100 offers wifi support, while the fp does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-T100 and the fp are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the fp does not have a direct predecessor.
+The fp is a recent model that features in the current product line-up of Sigma.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sigma websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Sigma fp?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.